 The plankton communities found in lakes and reservoirs are broken down into two groups: phytoplankton and zooplankton.
 Phytoplankton are microscopic plants located on the water’s surface, and they go through photosynthesis allowing them to release oxygen and consume carbon dioxide (see: https://ifcb-data.whoi.edu/about) and making them vital to all life on Earth.
 On the other hand, when phytoplankton populations grow rapidly, it can cause an algal bloom, indicating there is an excess of nutrients in the water.
 As the base of the food web, phytoplankton fuel other parts of the ecosystem, such as zooplankton.
 Because of their short lifecycle, zooplankton respond quickly to environmental changes giving them the important role of monitoring and tracking changes in bodies of water.

 Despite the outbreak of COVID-19, this summer Andria studied the plankton community structures in three central lakes (Ross Barnett Reservoir, Mayes Lake, and Crystal Lake) of Mississippi with limited and affordable resources.
 Only a few studies (Sobolev et al., 2009; Anzola, 2010; Dash et al., 2015) have investigated the relationship between plankton community structures and environmental conditions in different water bodies of Mississippi.
 One of the common bodies of water sampled is the Ross Barnett Reservoir.
 The Ross Barnett Reservoir is a freshwater body managed by the Pearl River Valley Water Supply that provides drinking water for majority of central Mississippi and provides outdoor recreational.
 Mayes Lake is a recreational lake locate LeFleur’s State Park in Jackson, MS used for outdoor recreation such as fishing and camping.
-Crystal Lake is also a popular recreational lake known for its kayaking route and fishing spots Flowood, MS. These lakes were chosen because they were in proximity of Andria’s home.
+Crystal Lake is also a popular recreational lake known for its kayaking route (click here to know about paddle board accessories that is also allowed to be taken along with other items in this venue) and fishing spots Flowood, MS. These lakes were chosen because they were in proximity of Andria’s home.

 Figures: Andria holding a Secchi disc (Top Left), plankton net made of household materials (Top Right), and Andria deploying a plankton tow (Bottom)